 Didn’t know this was a thing?
 Most people don’t until some angel of a friend mentions it as a fix for excessively sore boobs during pregnancy.

-Once your chest gets sore during pregnancy (often one of the earliest signs women experience), you’ll want to invest in a good sleeping bra because you’ll wear it the rest of your pregnancy, and it can double as a nursing bra (if you go that route!)
+Once your chest gets sore during pregnancy (often one of the earliest signs of pregnancy), you’ll want to invest in a good sleeping bra because you’ll wear it the rest of your pregnancy, and it can double as a nursing bra (if you go that route!)

 Pregnancy Essentials: Second Trimester